conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

 <Tabs>
 <TabItem value="Using a configuration file" label="Using a configuration file">

-Define your main cluster via environment variables outside the configuration file.
-Within the configuration file itself, specify your upstream cluster configurations, along with a `gateway.roles` entry to mark these upstream clusters.
+Define your main cluster via the environment variables outside of the configuration file.
+Within the configuration file itself, specify your upstream cluster configurations with a `gateway.roles` entry to mark these upstream clusters.

 ```yaml title="cluster-config.yaml"
 config: